 Our negative emotions have a reason to exist, as scientists have proven, and it’s no good to deny them altogether.

 Everyone feels sad and annoyed from time to time, so students shouldn’t “censor” negative feelings.
 Instead, finding a balance is key.

-Not only happiness lies in positive emotions but also in a sense of meaning.
-We need to know that our activities make sense.
-When students feel that their learning doesn’t have any meaning to them and their lives, it is hard for them to devote significant efforts to education.
+When students feel that their learning does not have any meaning to them and serves no greater purpose in their lives, it is hard for them to devote significant efforts to education.